loum/makester/README.md

 ### `makefiles/compose.mk`
 To use add `include makester/makefiles/compose.mk` to your `Makefile`.

 [docker-compose](https://docs.docker.com/compose/) is a great tool for managing your Docker container stack but a real pain when it comes to installing on your preferred platform.
 Let `pip` manage the install and have one less thing to worry about ...

-Here's more information on building your infrastructure stack with [docker-compose](https://docs.docker.com/compose/).

 #### Variables
 > **_NOTE_**: Makester `makefile/compose.mk` assumes a `docker-compose.yml` file exists in the top level directory of the project repository by default.
 However, this can overriden by setting the `MAKESTER__COMPOSE_FILES` parameter:
 ```
 MAKESTER__COMPOSE_FILES = -f docker-compose-supa.yml
 ```
 If you need more control over `docker-compose`, then override the `MAKESTER__COMPOSE_RUN_CMD` parameter in your `Makefile`.
 For example, to specify the verbose output option:
 ```
 MAKESTER__COMPOSE_RUN_CMD ?= SERVICE_NAME=$(MAKESTER__PROJECT_NAME) HASH=$(HASH)\
  $(DOCKER_COMPOSE)\